jo-quin/CV/README.md

 #### Time management

 Time management has become a really important tool in my professional and private life.
 It allowed me to study fulltime at Makers Academy while having a part-time job.
-Schedule breaks while I am working using the Pomodoro technic and allocate time to do sport every week is part of my daily routine.
+Schedule breaks while I am working using the Pomodoro technique and allocate time to do sport every week is part of my daily routine.
 I use kanban boards to organize my tasks and goals which helps me to visualize my progress.

 #### Adaptability